You can get help with using Archie for all the features mentioned here. This help is only available after you have logged into Archie.

 8.1.1 Organiser, Resources and Search tabs

-- When you open Archie, you will see three tabs - 'Organizer', 'Resources', and 'Search'.
+- When you open Archie, you will see three tabs - 'Organiser', 'Resources', and 'Search'.

 - You can use 'Tools > Preferences' to customise Archie so that the tab you prefer opens when you log in.

-- 'Organizer' shows a calendar, your Archie messages, and your ‘Tasks In Progress’.
+- 'Organiser' shows a calendar, your Archie messages, and your ‘Tasks In Progress’.